intel-lab-lkp/linux/Documentation/networking/tls-handshake.rst

 the callback, so consumers may call tagset_is_member() and tagset_intersection() unconditionally without a separate guard.

+The tagset delivered to the consumer may contain fewer tags than the handshake agent assigned.
+The kernel caps the per-DONE tag count at HANDSHAKE_MAX_SESSIONTAGS, and individual tags within the cap may be dropped under memory pressure.
+The cap rides on every ACCEPT reply so the agent can size its DONE-side tag list to it; see Documentation/netlink/specs/handshake.yaml.

 See Documentation/core-api/tagset.rst for the complete tagset API.